|Storage||1 - 1,000 GB|

 Note that you are not required to give Tutanota a phone number or other personally identifiable information.
 This means you can have a truly anonymous free account.
 As we’ll see in a moment, Tutanota has a process in place to prevent spammers from taking advantage of the service.
 Unfortunately, that process can be a real headache for regular people.

-Hit the red Next button to move on.
-There is one step left.
-That’s to record your 64-character Recovery Code.
+The last step in this process is to record your 64-character Recovery Code.
 Tutanota doesn’t know your password (or the optional second factor you can set later) so the only way to recover your account if you lose either of these is by using the Recovery Code.

 You can copy the code by hand, or click the round Copy or Print buttons.
 Once you’ve recorded your code, hit Ok and you’ll be ready to log in.
 Enter your Password and hit the Log in button.